Hackers News Hackers News

 • Customer and user email addresses in certain instances.

-Upon detecting the unauthorized access, Vimeo executed an immediate incident response protocol to contain the threat and prevent further data exfiltration.
+Upon detecting the unauthorized access, Vimeo immediately initiated its incident response protocol to contain the threat and prevent further data exfiltration.
+The company implemented several key security measures:

-• Completely severed and removed the Anodot integration from Vimeo’s internal systems.
+• The Anodot integration was completely severed and removed from Vimeo’s internal systems.

-• Engaged external digital forensics and incident response experts to assist with the investigation.
+• External digital forensics and incident response experts were engaged to assist with the ongoing investigation.

-• Notified relevant law enforcement agencies to track the threat actor’s activities.
+• Relevant law enforcement agencies were notified to aid in tracking the threat actor’s activities.

-Vimeo stated that the investigation is still ongoing and promised to provide further updates as new forensic evidence emerges.
+Vimeo stated that the investigation is ongoing and pledged to provide further updates as new forensic evidence becomes available.
+Additional details can be found on Vimeo’s official blog post regarding the Anodot security incident.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.